 Whole life insurance lasts until your death and builds cash value.
 However, useful as these aspects are, they come at a price.
-Generally, a Whole life insurance policy can cost five to ten times more than a comparable term life insurance policy.
+Generally, a Whole life insurance policy can cost five to ten times more than a comparable term life policy.

-A Whole life insurance policy has an investment component, but the rate of return is lower and administrative fees are higher than other traditional options.
-Therefore, a Whole life insurance policy can not be considered simply an investment tool.
+A Whole life policy has an investment component, but the rate of return is lower and administrative fees are higher than other traditional options.
+Therefore, a Whole life policy can not be considered simply an investment tool.

 Universal Life Insurance